April 29 Meeting

 The club’s first member fishing tournament of the year, the Trophy Rockfish Tournament, is scheduled for Saturday May 6 and Sunday May 7, weather permitting.
 One fish may be weighed per member per day.
 The largest fish (by weight) during the tournament for each member will be entered for tournament placings and gift certificate awards for the top two entries.
 The Trophy Rockfish Tournament is the first tournament in the club’s 2017 annual Angler of the Year (AOY) competition, with 4 AOY points awarded for 1st place, 3 for 2nd place, 2 for 3rd place and 1 point each for all other tournament entries.

 The Northern Neck Anglers Club is dedicated to educating anglers about saltwater fishing techniques throughout the Northern Neck and Middle Peninsula areas of the Chesapeake Bay.
 Regular meeting and correspondence allows members to share information regarding the latest tackle, marine hardware/software, bait selection, techniques and fishing hot spots.

-An “Angler of The Year” contest is conducted with points awarded based on tournament participation.
+An “Angler of The Year” contest is conducted each year with points awarded based on tournament results.
 Other events such as a club picnic, charter outings and seminars may be hosted by the club throughout the year.